-To provide consistent standards for recruiting and selecting employees in a process that promotes open and fair competition and selection of the most qualified persons to fill vacant positions.
+To provide consistent standards for recruiting and selecting employees in a process that promotes open and fair competition and selection of the best qualified persons to fill vacant positions.
 Adherence to these procedures assists UNC Asheville in meeting goals and obligations under The Code of the Board of Governors of The University of North Carolina, UNC regulations, and applicable state and federal laws.

-F. Pre-Employment Screenings – includes criminal background checks for every candidate, and, depending upon the position requirements, may include credit checks, skills tests, etc.
+F. Pre-Employment Screenings – Includes criminal background checks for every candidate, and, depending upon the position requirements, may include credit checks, skills tests, etc.

 Selection decisions will be based solely on job-related criteria that are objective and relate to the requirements of the position.
 Employment is offered based upon the job-related qualifications of applicants and upon satisfactory completion of all relevant reference checks and pre-employment screenings.

 The Chancellor and members of Senior Staff, the Associate Vice Chancellor for Human Resources, Associate Vice Chancellors/Provosts, Assistant Vice Chancellors, Deans, Directors, and Department Heads, as well as managers and supervisors, accept responsibility for ensuring that hiring practices are applied consistently and equitably, thereby demonstrating commitment to and support of the merit-based recruitment and selection plan.
 The recruitment and selection process shall be consistently applied to promote open and fair competition, a non-discriminatory process, and the hiring of a diverse workforce.
 Preferential treatment will not be given to any individual based on undue influence, including political affiliation or political influence.